Edited by Paul Jackson from an article by Wendy Pearse published in the Wychwood Local History Society Journal No 23 in 2008

 They arrived at Oxford Gaol at 6 o’clock in the morning, cold, questioning and probably terrified, but defiant.
 Hard labour consisted of washing and ironing, jobs to which they were well accustomed, but the two with babies were excused these chores and some milk was found for the infants.
 However for these women who probably in the whole of their lives had hardly left homes, families and familiar territory, the ordeal must have been heartrending.
 In Ascott over a dozen children under ten were suddenly deprived of their mothers.
 The women may have been sustained by the pride they felt in making a stand for an improvement in their life and living but those prison days must have seemed endless as their concern grew for their families back home.

 In Ascott outside Crown Farm, the women were presented with £5 (10 weeks wages) each by Joseph Arch.
 This money had come in donations from the general public.
 They also each received a silk dress in Union blue or more likely the material with which to make a dress.
-The Queen is believed to have sent them all a red flannel petticoat and 5s in cash, a half week’s wages.

 The women’s ordeal was over but how much greater publicity could the Union have wished for?
 Already the newspapers were labelling them ‘Martyrs’ to what was believed to be a very just cause.